-“When you become adoptive parents, it is a life-changing decision that not only impacts you, but also your entire family.
+“When you become adoptive parents, it is a life-changing decision that not only impacts you but also your entire family.
 If you are trying to determine whether adoption is right for you, it’s good to know the basics of what adoptive parenting entails.”
 (Adoption.com, “Adoptive Parents“).
-Because, let’s face it, the adoption factor makes parenting an adopted child different from day 1.
+Because let’s face it, the adoption factor makes parenting an adopted child different from day 1.
 Not different in a bad way.
 Not in a good way.
 Just different.
 Part of that difference comes from the qualities and motivations of parents who choose to grow their families through adoption, and part of that difference comes from the histories and experiences of adoptees entering into their forever families.

 It seems like common sense, then, that to get the best or most accurate information about life as an adoptive family, rather than relying on a third-party resource, you should go directly to the source.
-It also seems like common sense that tapping into a parent who has experienced what you’re about to experience or are currently experiencing makes more sense than turning to a well-meaning, but misinformed family member, friend, or neighbor who has only experienced adoption through stories of a coworker’s sister’s daughter.
+It also seems like common sense that tapping into a parent who has experienced what you’re about to experience or is currently experiencing makes more sense than turning to a well-meaning, but misinformed family member, friend, or neighbor who has only experienced adoption through stories of a coworker’s sister’s daughter.

-And yet, many adoptive parents do not or are not willing to seek out adoptive parent to adoptive parent relationships.
+And yet, many adoptive parents do not or are not willing to seek out adoptive parent-to adoptive parent relationships.
 I have found that like so many other social issues, adoptive families are no different than birth families in trying to deal with and solve parenting problems.
 Whether it be a lack of education on the topic or fear of being ridiculed for not having it all together, parents often choose to suffer in silence than risk not looking like Parent of the Year (on a side note, there is no such award, people).
 And then there are some parents through adoption who are afraid that talking about adoption or issues they or their children may be experiencing will somehow lead to future problems—a don’t fix what’s not broken mentality.
 It’s their opinion that not talking about adoption to anyone is the better option.

-And then there are many parents who have been there and done that and discovered how freeing it is to open up about the adoptive parenting experience and have seen the benefits it brings to parents and children alike.
+And then many parents have been there and done that and discovered how freeing it is to open up about the adoptive parenting experience and have seen the benefits it brings to parents and children alike.
 In her article, “The Benefits of an Adoption Support Group,” adoptive mom and Adoption.org writer Rebekah Yahoves discusses how adoption support groups can provide adoptive parents with validation and peace of mind relevant to what they’re going through as a parent to an adopted child.
 Additionally, it also provides an opportunity to celebrate with other adoptive parents who “get it” when it comes to the milestones of the adoptive parent-child relationship, including experiencing the overlooked “firsts” with older children that some who have parented from birth may not realize or relate to.

 As a mom of two who has had the opportunity to engage with hundreds of other adoptive parents and families, I strongly urge you to do the same for the following reasons.